 The Federal Reserve is commemorating the centennial through a series of events and publications throughout 2014.

-Former Federal Reserve Chairmen Paul A. Volcker and Alan Greenspan are serving as honorary co-chairs of a Centennial Advisory Council along with 24 other individuals representing a range of private- and public-sector organizations.
+Former Federal Reserve Chairs Paul A. Volcker and Alan Greenspan served as honorary cochairs of a Centennial Advisory Council along with 24 other individuals representing a range of private- and public-sector organizations.
 A list of members is available on the Federal Reserve Board of Governors’ website.